joonito/AbstractVM/README.md

   - float(z)
   - double(z)
 * **pop**: Unstacks the value from the top of the stack.
 If the stack is empty, the program execution must stop with an error.
+* **dump**: Displays each value of the stack, from the most recent one to the oldest one WITHOUT CHANGING the stack.
+Each value is separated from the next one by a newline.
+*